fyngyrz/soyacro/README.md

 # soyacro.py - making better posts on soylentnews.org

-We're deluged by acronyms and abbreviations.
-Even though I'm technically oriented and have been around social networks for quite some time, I see acronyms and abbreviations I don't know \(or remember\) constantly.
+We're deluged by acronyms and abbreviations, quite often in the form of all-caps terms.
+Even though I'm technically oriented and have been around social networks for quite some time, I see such terms I don't know \(or remember\) constantly.
 If it's happening to me, it's happening to others.
-While I can't fix my own failure to recognize, I can fix the acronyms I use in my posts so that others can learn about them easily, without otherwise clogging up the post text with explanations.
+While I can't fix my own failure to recognize, I can fix those I use in my posts so that others can learn about them easily, without otherwise clogging up the post text with explanations.

-So what this project does is provides built-in definitions of acronyms written in all-capital letters and/or numeric digits used in posts \(as long as they're in the acronym file, `acrobase.txt`.\) You can edit the `acrobase.txt` file and add acronyms, and you should, as you find yourself using them.
+So what this project does is provides built-in definitions of terms written in all-capital letters and/or numeric digits used in posts \(as long as they're in the expansion file, `acrobase.txt`.\) You can edit the `acrobase.txt` file and add terms, and you should, as you find yourself using them.
 You might keep an eye on the one in the project, as I seem to be adding to it regularly.
 Better yet, submit your additions here as a pull request, and we all win.
+Here's the format for a line to do that, where [] indicates optional:

+> term,[replacement],expansion[;expansion]

-You can produce output that is comprised more than just all-caps and/or numbers by using the second field, which is a replacement field.
-The only restrictions are that there can be no actual commas in the replacement field
+You can produce output that is comprised more than just all-caps and/or numbers by using the second field, the optional replacement.
+The only restrictions are that there can be no actual commas in the replacement
 \(you can use &amp;#44; if you need a comma, just not an actual comma character\), and that there be no non-ASCII characters.
 So, for instance, this line in the `acrobase.txt` file...

 > `TLDR,TL;DR:,Too Long, Didn't Read`